 >>> 225000.*225000/8/6132534 1031.893993575902There’s a constant cost of 109/1032/8 ≈ 121124 bytes per gigapixel.
 But if you are serving (or uploading) the image over HTTP, there’s another trick you can apply.
 Precompress the file and send it with

-Transfer-Coding: gzipto gain another factor of 1032 (gzip also uses DEFLATE) and a communication cost approaching ≈118 bytes per gigapixel.
-(This is like a two-layer zip bomb, except that both decompression steps are side effects of normal processing.
+Content-Encoding: gzipto gain another factor of 1032 (gzip also uses DEFLATE) and a communication cost approaching ≈118 bytes per gigapixel.
+This is like a two-layer recursive zip bomb, except that both decompression steps are side effects of normal processing.
 Going one step further, you could embed the PNG as an image in an ODF or OOXML document, both of which use a zip container (i.e., DEFLATE).
 You could get a compression ratio of about 1 billion: 1000× from PNG, 1000× from the document container, and 1000× from HTTP.

 What about the opposite question, the largest encoding of a 1 × 1 image?